Rangers patrol, clean up public lands under new program

 “A small number of people still need to receive that education, that there are places you can’t go with a vehicle for national forest lands to be preserved for current and future generations,” Crane said.

 The program was developed under the Chaffee County Outdoor Recreation Management Plan to help address the impacts of dispersed camping.
-Recreation use more than doubled in the Fourmile area in the last seven years, according to volunteer monitoring.

 Forest Patrol Officers like Crane are able to implement the “Three E’s”: education, engineering and enforcement, said USFS Recreation Program Manager Lisa Mellick.
 “Added staff presence can also result in less vandalism and a greater sense of respect for natural resources.”